Left-wing terrorism: FARC

-The Revolutionary Armed Forces of Colombia (FARC) is a Marxist–Leninist organization in Colombia which has engaged in vehicle bombings, gas cylinder bombs, killings, landmines, kidnapping, extortion and hijacking as well as guerilla and conventional military.
+The Revolutionary Armed Forces of Colombia (FARC) is a Marxist–Leninist organization in Colombia that has engaged in vehicle bombings, gas cylinder bombings, killings, placing of land mines, kidnapping, extortion and hijacking as well as both guerilla and conventional military tactics.
 The United States Department of State includes the FARC-EP on its list of foreign terrorist organizations, as does the European Union.
 It funds itself primarily through extortion, kidnapping and their participation in the illegal drug trade.
 Many of their fronts enlist new and underage recruits by force, distribute propaganda and rob banks.
 Businesses operating in rural areas, including agricultural, oil, and mining interests, were required to pay "vaccines" (monthly payments) which "protected" them from subsequent attacks and kidnappings.
 An additional, albeit less lucrative, source of revenue was highway blockades in which guerrillas stopped motorists and buses in order to confiscate jewelry and money.
 An estimated 20 to 30 percent of FARC combatants are under 18 years old, with many as young as 12 years old, for a total of around 5000 children.
 Children who try to escape the ranks of the guerrillas are punished with torture and death.

 Shining Path

 The Communist Party of Peru, more commonly known as the Shining Path, is a Maoist guerrilla organization that launched the internal conflict in Peru in 1980.
 Widely condemned for its brutality, including violence deployed against peasants, trade union organizers, popularly elected officials and the general civilian population, Shining Path is on the United States Department of State's "Designated Foreign Terrorist Organizations" list.
 Peru, the European Union, and Canada likewise regard Shining Path as a terrorist group and prohibit providing funding or other financial support.

-According to Peru's Truth and Reconciliation Commission, the actions of the Shining Path claimed between 31,331 and 37,840 lives.
+According to Peru's Truth and Reconciliation Commission in 2003, the actions of the Shining Path claimed between 31,331 and 37,840 lives between 1980 and 2000.

+Tupamaros

+The National Liberation Movement – Tupamaros was a Marxist-Leninist urban guerrilla group in Uruguay that operated between the 1960s and early 1970s and was inspired by the Cuban Revolution.
+However, unlike the latter, the guerrilla warfare in Uruguay was active in urban areas.
+The organization was involved in weapons theft, murder, kidnapping and bombings.
+Major attacks include the bombing of the Bowling Club in Carrasco, the Taking of Pando and the murder of farmer Pascasio Báez.
+By 1972, most of its members had already been imprisoned after the Armed Forces were charged with the fight against insurgency.

+The activity of the MLN-Tupamaros in urban areas inspired other far-left movements, mainly in West Germany, where the 2 June Movement, the Red Army Faction and Tupamaros West-Berlin emerged.
+The kidnapping of CIA officer Dan Mitrione was depicted in the 1972 film State of Siege.